 Chapter 3: Accounting for Plant Assetsand Intangible Assets in SOO&PSU

-This Chapter emphasizes on classification, measurement of Plant Assets and Intangible Assets and how to record typical transactions related to Plant Assets and Intangible Assets in STO&PSU.
+This chapter emphasizes on classification, measurement of Plant Assets and Intangible Assets and how to record typical transactions related to Plant Assets and Intangible Assets in STO&PSU.

 3.1.
-Overview of Plant Assets and IntangibleAssets inSOO&PSU
+An overview of Plant Assets and IntangibleAssets inSOO&PSU

 3.1.1.
 Recognition and Characteristics